Meagherq/apim-lab-terraform/apim-lab/4-policyExpressions/apimanagement-4-6-Send One Way Request.md

   ![Terraform APIM Calc API send one-way policy](../../assets/images/tf-module-4-add-send-one-way-calc-api.png)

-- Execute a Terraform Plan and Terraform Apply with these changes, this will create the send one-way policy for the Calc API operation.
+- Execute a Terraform Init and Terraform Apply with these changes, this will create the send one-way policy for the Calc API operation.

 ### Send a message to Microsoft Teams channel